Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 -  Let's fix this.
 Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:

     ```md
-    Generate all unit test scenarios for #selection and the tests should match <---- Place your cursor here
+    Generate all unit test scenarios for #selection and the tests should match the style in <---- Place your cursor here
     Use the existing list of planes for test data
     ```